mindspore-ai/docs/tutorials/source_en/beginner/dataset.md

 ## Loading a Dataset

-The `mindpore.dataset` module provides loading APIs for custom datasets, standard format datasets, and commonly used publicly datasets.
+The `mindspore.dataset` module provides loading APIs for custom datasets, standard format datasets, and commonly used publicly datasets.

 ### Customizing Dataset